Sole surviving Paris attacks suspect speaks in trial

 Associated Press

-PARIS (AP) — The last surviving suspect from the 2015 Paris attacks has told a court he felt “ashamed” after failing to detonate his suicide bekt on the bloody night of Nov.
+PARIS (AP) — The last surviving suspect from the 2015 Paris attacks has told a court he felt “ashamed” after failing to detonate his suicide belt on the bloody night of Nov.
 13.

 “I didn’t go all the way,” Salah Abdelslam told a Paris court, showing no remorse.
 “I gave up trying to put on the (suicide) belt, not out of cowardice or fear.
 I didn’t want to, that’s all.”